yannicklansink/Dev-info-support-.net/Blok 7/SECDEV.md

 Man In The Middle Proxy:

-Cross-Site Request Forgery: Gebruiker dwingen statuswijzigingen uit te voeren zoals overboekingen, wijzigen gegevens, etc. Komt vaak Social Engineering bij kijken.
+Cross-Site Request Forgery (CSRF): Gebruiker dwingen statuswijzigingen uit te voeren zoals overboekingen, wijzigen gegevens, etc. Komt vaak Social Engineering bij kijken.
+An authorized user performs a request (post for example)

 Cross-Site Scripting (XSS): an attack in which an attacker injects malicious executable scripts into the code of a trusted application or website